Priyansuvaish/calculator_final/README.md

 ## Acknowledgments

 Thanks to the International Institute of Information Technology, Bangalore, for providing the guidance and infrastructure to complete this project.

----

-This README template provides a concise overview of the project and its DevOps integration.
-You can customize and expand each section based on the specific details and requirements of your project.